 An estate plan involves the creation, conservation, and distribution of your assets.
 Your estate plan may be a last will and testament, or it might also include life insurance, trusts, business continuation plans or charitable arrangements.
-Regardless, you should consider creating an estate plan that provides your dependent family members with income after you're gone, and distributes your assets to family members and other heirs with the least amount of loss possible, and pays estate expenses if necessary (including federal estate tax).
+Regardless, you should consider creating an estate plan that provides your dependent family members with income after you're gone, distributes your assets to family members and other heirs with the least amount of loss possible, and pays estate expenses if necessary (including federal estate tax).

 Estate planning is an ongoing process.
 Review your estate planning documents once a year, or when life changes necessitate it.
 Remove outdated and irrelevant documents as you go to avoid confusion.

 Relax and enjoy